cnccollab/condor/condor.md

 #### 2. Stairway

-Small room with closed doors on both sides and an archway partially obscuring a staircase leading up.
+The iron door opens into a small room with similar doors to the east and west.
+There's an archway to the north, partially obscuring stairs that spiral up to the first floor.
+The floor patterns with their faint light extend here too.

 #### 3. Training Room